9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 1/II. Incident response operations.md

 ### **Technical lead**

-The job of the technical lead is to manage all of the technical aspects of the incident response process, such as applying software patches or updates.
+The job of the **[[technical lead]]** is to manage all of the technical aspects of the incident response process, such as applying software patches or updates.
 They do this by first determining the root cause of the incident.
 Then, they create and implement the strategies for containing, eradicating, and recovering from the incident.
 Technical leads often collaborate with other teams to ensure their incident response priorities align with business priorities, such as reducing disruptions for customers or returning to normal operations.

 ### **Incident coordinator**

-Responding to an incident also requires cross-collaboration with nonsecurity professionals.
+Responding to an incident also requires cross-collaboration with non-security professionals.
 CSIRTs will often consult with and leverage the expertise of members from external departments.
-The job of the incident coordinator is to coordinate with the relevant departments during a security incident.
+The job of the **[[incident coordinator]]** is to coordinate with the relevant departments during a security incident.
 By doing so, the lines of communication are open and clear, and all personnel are made aware of the incident status.
 Incident coordinators can also be found in other teams, like the SOC.

 ### **Other roles**

-Depending on the organization, many other roles can be found in a CSIRT, including a dedicated communications lead, a legal lead, a planning lead, and more.
+Depending on the organization, many other roles can be found in a CSIRT, including a dedicated ***communications lead, a legal lead, a planning lead, and more***.

 **Note**: Teams, roles, responsibilities, and organizational structures can differ for each company.
 For example, some different job titles for incident coordinator include incident commander and incident manager.

 ## Security operations center

-A **security operations center (SOC)** is an organizational unit dedicated to monitoring networks, systems, and devices for security threats or attacks.
+A **[[security operations center (SOC)]]** is an organizational unit dedicated to monitoring networks, systems, and devices for security threats or attacks.
 Structurally, a SOC (usually pronounced "sock") often exists as its own separate unit or within a CSIRT.
-You may be familiar with the term _blue team_, which refers to the security professionals who are responsible for defending against all security threats and attacks at an organization.
+You may be familiar with the term _[[blue team]]_, which refers to the security professionals who are responsible for defending against all security threats and attacks at an organization.
 A SOC is involved in various types of blue team activities, such as network monitoring, analysis, and response to incidents.

 ## SOC organization